Company Details

 Company Address

 Patentee and maker of stereoscopes, publisher of stereo slides and views.
 Photographic dealer.
 Bankruptcy proceedings were started in 1859, which he seems to have survived.
 Later he was in partnership with Charles Granvill (as Chappuis & Granvill), this was dissolved in 1869.
-From around 1862 he is also listed as a photographic artist.
-Patented an improved stereoscope in 1857 that used a reflector to cast light on the card and folding stereoscopes in 1858.
+Patented an improved stereoscope in 1857 that used a reflector to cast light on the card (reviewed in the Athenaeum Nov 1857) and folding stereoscopes in 1858.

 References: